 For your legs you can also use a polar fleece pant of varying weights depending on the river’s water temperature.
 Obviously if you are using a Gortex Wader in the late fall you will want a heavy fleece pant.
 If you are using neoprene waders then a lighter fleece may work better.

 Layer 4: Gortex Fishing Jacket (Patagonia, Simms, etc.) with hoods.

 We do not recommend fishing vests since they tend to get really wet in continuous rain.
 Gortex jackets all have pockets and storage for fly boxes, tippets, leaders, etc.

-Waders: We recommend a Gortex Wader with a built in Neoprene Sock and separate wading boots without cleats (or with screw in cleats for hiking).
+Waders: We recommend a Gortex Wader with a built in Neoprene Sock and separate wading boots with either felt soles or rubber soles with metal cleats.

 If you are using Gortex waders then polar fleece pants worn under them in the spring and fall will be required.
 Gortex is very light weight and does not limit flexibility.
 It also breathes to keep you cool during those warm summer days.

 Make sure you have both a hat and sunglasses, not only for protection from the sun, but also for safety from barbless flies that may accidentally find themselves headed towards your face.

 Either a baseball style hat or full rim hat works best.